Explaining Nordic atheism: How cultural learning mechanisms predict atheism in Nordic cultural contexts

 University of Oslo

-We will use a ‘natural experiment’ methodology (Willard & Cingl, 2017) to address our research questions, whereby we will compare individual survey responses from the highly secular Nordic countries, which have different levels of belief in God but are highly similar in many respects (e.g., culturally, socioeconomically), and importantly differ on a number of key cultural context variables concerning religion and atheism.
+We used a ‘natural experiment’ methodology (Willard & Cingl, 2017) to address our research questions, whereby we compared individual survey responses from the highly secular Nordic countries, which have different levels of belief in God but are highly similar in many respects (e.g., culturally, socioeconomically), and importantly differ on a number of key cultural context variables concerning religion and atheism.

 Previous